Flower Remedies: for Insecurity, Sense of Uselessness & Uncertainty

 How the Remedy Works

-Wild Oat helps us to connect with ourselves, our deepest desires, and understand what we really want in life.
-The remedy teaches us to dig deep, with constancy and determination, to focus on a purpose rather than getting lost in a thousand initiatives.
+The remedy teaches us to dig deep, with consistency and determination, to focus on a purpose rather than getting lost in a thousand initiatives.

 Even those who cannot decide which Bach flower is suitable for their problems can take Wild Oat for a couple of weeks: it will then be easier for them to find the most suitable remedy.